thompgt/NBA_injuries.github.io/README.md

 ![test](/knee_injury_example.png)

 ## Brainstorming
-The beginning of the project started out as brainstorming the topic of my research project as I knew I wanted to research something related to NBA injuries but was unsure what exactly.
+The beginning of the project started out as brainstorming the topic of my research project as I knew I wanted to research something related to NBA injuries and height after reading the overview but was unsure what exactly.
 I had to come up with all the potential quantitative and qualitative variables that I could possibly do research on.
 My initial list of variables was approximately 30 possible projects but I gradually narrowed down the topic choice based on what interested me and if there is enough data that exists to perform the research.
 ## Data Engineering
 ![test](/Data_engineering.png)